 - Cam tracks – This guides the movement of both the upper and lower punches.

 - Dept of fill/capacity control – This adjusts the lower punch track during the latter part of the fill stage to ensure that the appropriate quantity of granules remains within the die prior to compression.

 - Recompression rollers – This roller gives the granules an initial compression force to get rid of excess air that might be entrapped in the die.

-- Main compression – This roller applies the final compression force needed for the formation of tablet.
+- Main compression – This roller applies the final compression force needed for the formation of tablets.

-- Ejection cam– Guides the lower punch upwards facilitating the ejection of tablet from the die cavity after compression.
+- Ejection cam– Guides the lower punch upwards facilitating the ejection of tablets from the die cavity after compression.